Author’s Kit

 PAPER TYPES

-Submissions may be Oral papers, Poster papers (or Poster papers with demo).
-Submissions should be 4 to 8 pages in length (excluding references) and follow the LREC stylesheet (see below).
-The maximum number of pages exclude any number of additional pages for references, ethical consideration, conflict-of-interest, as well as data and code availability statements.
+Submissions may be Oral papers, Poster papers, or Poster papers with demo.
+Submissions should be 4 to 8 pages in length and follow the LREC stylesheet (see below).
+The maximum number of pages excludes potential ethics Statements and discussion on limitations, acknowledgements and references, as well as data and code availability statements.
+Appendices or supplementary material are not permitted during the initial submission phase, as papers should be self-contained and reviewable on their own.

 Papers must be of original, previously unpublished work.
 Papers must be anonymized to support double-blind reviewing.
 Submissions thus must not include authors’ names and affiliations.
 The submissions should also avoid links to non-anonymized repositories: the code should be either submitted as supplementary material in the final version of the paper, or as a link to an anonymized repository (e.g., Anonymous GitHub or Anonym Share).
 Papers that do not conform to these requirements will be rejected without review.

-At the time of submission, authors are offered the opportunity to share related language resources with the community.
-All repository entries are linked to the LRE Map [https://lremap.elra.info/], which provides metadata for the resource.
+At the time of submission, authors are also offered the opportunity to share related language resources with the community.
+All repository entries are linked to the LRE Map [https://lremap.elra.info/], which provides metadata for the resources.

 Accepted papers will appear in the conference proceedings, which include both oral, poster or poster plus demo papers in the same format.
 Determination of the presentation format (oral vs. poster) is based solely on an assessment of the optimal method of communication (more or less interactive), given the paper content.